 What is Intellectual Property?

-{3:54 minutes to read} “Intellectual property” consists—as the name suggests—of “creations of the mind,” and more What is Intellectual Property?
-By Joshua Graubartspecifically, of commercially valuable aspects of those creations.
+{3:54 minutes to read} “Intellectual property” consists—as the name suggests—of “creations of the mind,” and more specifically, of commercially valuable aspects of those creations.
 [1]

 As the name also suggests, “intellectual property” is a subcategory of “property.”
 Unlike, for example, real property (land) or chattel (other tangible property, such as a car or a horse), intellectual property is intangible: it can’t be seen or picked up, and it has no “natural” form or limits.
 Unlike land or livestock, it does not exist except to the extent it is created by law.
 Its boundaries, consequently, follow no “natural” form; rather, its boundaries are solely and precisely those described by law.